Jean-Paul de Dadelsen: Poetic output

 One of the sources of poetic inspiration for de Dadelsen, born in a practicing Lutheran family, was the Bible (see “Jonas”, “Bach en automne”, “La femme de Loth”).
 Alsace and the landscapes of his childhood, the Ried and the Sundgau moulded his poetic sensibilities and inform his output (“Jonas”, “Bach en automne”, "Goethe en Alsace", "Cinq étapes d’un poème").
 He translated the Alsatian poems of Nathan Katz into French.
 As a German scholar he pays homage to Goethe and to Friedrich Schlegel.

 His scripts for the BBC broadcasts on the theme of war (“Ombre”) and on Europe (“Strasbourg”, “acte de naissance”, “Y a-t-il une Europe?”, “La vocation de l’Angleterre”), just as his poem, “Les Ponts de Budapest”, on the Hungarian Revolution of 1956 against oppression by the USSR, speak to the destiny of Europe.

 Although his early gifts were apparent to those around him, recognition of Jean-Paul de Dadelsen's poetic genius has only arrived posthumously.
-He wrote in French, in German (for the BBC) and in English ("Stone in Venice", "Prospect in Pisa").
+He wrote in French, in German (for the BBC) and in English ("Stone in Venice", "Prospect of Pisa").